- The Best Dog Backpack

 - Overall weight

 Make sure your dog’s pack never weighs more than 25% of his weight, or the weight recommended to you by your veterinarian, in order to prevent discomfort or injury.
 You should use a measuring scale to confirm this prior to attaching it to your dog.
+Take a look at our guide on dog scales.

 - Handle use

 Most dog backpacks come with a built-in handle on top of the harness.
 You should never use this to lift or swing your dog - it is designed to help you assist your pup over obstacles and water, and restrain him if necessary.
+For more options, check out our detailed review of dog lift harnesses.

 - Avoid exhaustion